Origins, Prophesies and the

 indeed, a true androgynic avatar.

-True insight includes Maitreya as a
+True insight includes Maitreya as a servant of the

 * However, the imagery of the Bodhi